Posted on February 01st, 2022

 However, once in the bloodstream, the chemical travels throughout the body and can be temporarily stored in the bone marrow and fat.
 Benzene is subsequently converted to byproducts, known as metabolites, in the liver and bone marrow.
 Some of the negative health consequences of benzene exposure are caused by these metabolites.
 It is important to note that most of the benzene metabolites leave the body through the urine within 48 hours after exposure, so if you wish to undergo benzene testing, you should do it within two days after your last exposure.

 Usually, benzene tests will measure the level of phenol, the primary metabolite of the chemical.
-There is a breath test for benzene, but it might not be very effective in the context of exposure from tainted sunscreen, as the chemical is mostly absorbed by the skin in this case and will not show up during a breath test.
+There is a breath test for benzene, but it might not be very effective in the context of exposure from contaminated sunscreen, as the chemical is mostly absorbed by the skin in this case and will not show up during a breath test.
 Even if the person might have inhaled a little benzene while applying aerosol sunscreen, it will most likely not show up during the breath test, so a more conclusive test should be done instead.

 If someone has been using adulterated sunscreen regularly, there is a high chance that benzene will appear as a chemical lurking in their blood if they undergo a blood test within 2-4 days after their last product use.
 Unfortunately, blood tests might not be useful for detecting low benzene concentrations in the blood, but if you have been applying benzene sunscreen daily, multiple times a day, for several months, it can show up.

 The third available test for benzene is a urine test, which will measure the level of muconic acid, another byproduct of the chemical, as measuring phenol is ineffective because this metabolite can come from other sources in the body.
-Similarly, exposed people should undergo a urine test for benzene as soon as possible following their last use of tainted sunscreen, as there is a risk of the chemical not showing up on test results.
+Similarly, exposed people should undergo a urine test for benzene as soon as possible following their last use of contaminated sunscreen, as there is a risk of the chemical not showing up on test results.